Jixin-Ma/Jixin-Ma.github.io/_pages/about.md

 **Jixin Ma\***, Hongjian Yu*, Zhijiang Du, Xin Hua, Zibo Li, and Hui Zhao.

-2024 IEEE International Conference on Bioinformatics and Biomedicine (BIBM 2024, Accepted)
+2024 IEEE International Conference on Bioinformatics and Biomedicine (IEEE BIBM 2024, Accepted)

 - A Hybrid Information Enhanced Network (HIEN) is proposed for MRI super-resolution task.
 - Design a Spatial-Channel Hybrid Attention (SCHA) to enhance specific semantics representation  and a Dynamic High-Frequency Pass Filter (DHPF) to preserve high-frequency information adaptively in pixel-wise.